 X-Peditions: X-Peditions is the St. Xavier High School Role-Playing Game Club that meets every Friday after school.
 The Club runs many simultaneous campaigns in a variety of role-playing game systems.
 Contact: Mr. John D’Alessandro

 Young Conservatives Club: The Young Conservatives Club meets weekly to discuss, debate, and hear presentations on current events from a conservative perspective.
 Contact: Mr. Henry Ahrens

-Young Liberals’ Club: Young Liberals Club meets weekly to provide a forum for students interested in progressive and liberal politics to share ideas and opinions on current events.
+Young Progressives’ Club: Young Progressives' Club meets weekly to provide a forum for students interested in progressive and liberal politics to share ideas and opinions on current events.
 Throughout the year, we participate in debates, watch movies, and other activities.
 Contact: Mrs. Regina Chambers